auremoser/nicar-2015/nicar_15_mappingjs.md

 2. `map` element
 3. `<script>` tags

-Create basic visualization using createVis (docs here) by copying and pasting the following:
+Create basic visualization using `createVis` by copying and pasting the following either between script tags in your html or by making a file called `[?].js` (I used `main.js` in the template) and referencing it between your script tags:

 ```js
 window.onload = function() {